 The Cabinet Secretary invited the ALLIANCE as a member of the Mobilisation Recovery Group (this link will take you away from our website), to lead engagement work with people in Scotland to ensure there is a wide person centred focus from the outset of remobilisation efforts and, from the perspective of people who access support and services, that the voice of lived experience is heard.

-To achieve this the ALLIANCE has designed the People at the Centre Engagement Programme, which will inform short and longer term reform of the health and care support system, following the COVID-19 pandemic outbreak in Scotland.
+To achieve this the ALLIANCE designed the People at the Centre Engagement Programme to inform short and longer term reform of the health and care support system, following the COVID-19 pandemic outbreak in Scotland.

 A national conversation on health and care in Scotland

 This national conversation sought to engage all parts of Scottish society in a dialogue about the future of health and care in Scotland, to discover what matters to them and to co-produce practical proposals for creating services fit for a ‘New Reality’ post-pandemic.

 In partnership with HIS Community Engagement the People at the Centre Engagement Programme engaged with people who use health and care services, carers and the public through the Citizens’ Panel.